In This Article

 We spoke with Dr. Stafford Broumard and we begged him to divulge Hollywood’s best-kept skin secret.
 Keep scrolling to find out how celebs use dermaplaning to sculpt their cheekbones, remove facial hair, brighten their complexions, and more.

-Dermaplaning is a skin procedure that involves using a sharp tool to exfoliate the surface of your skin, while also removing small, fine hairs.
+Dermaplaning is a non-invasive skin procedure that involves using a sharp tool to exfoliate the surface of your skin, while also removing small, fine hairs.

 Basically, an esthetician or dermatologist takes a small scalpel and very gently scrapes the surface of your skin using light, feathering strokes.
 If this sounds like something out of a horror movie, keep reading—you might be surprised.